Mcsavvy/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This program prints out the first 50 Fibonacci numbers, starting with `1` and `2`, then followed by a new line
 * The numbers are seperated by comma, followed by a space

+#### 103-fibonacci.c
+This program goes through all numbers in a fibonacci sequence that do not exceed 4,000,000, then:
+* find an prints out the sum of the even-valued terms
+* prints a new line